 Plot Summary

-The Author presents an excerpt from a 1938 travelogue by Uki Mizunashi, a steel magnate’s daughter visiting her uncle’s rural property in Nagano.
+The Author presents an excerpt from a 1938 travelogue by Uki Mizunashi.
+She is a steel magnate's daughter, and she visits her uncle's rural property in Nagano.
 She discovers a watermill in the forest that has no water source.
-Turning the massive exterior wheel manually slides an interior wall forward, revealing a hidden, doorless confinement room.
+She turns the massive exterior wheel by hand, and an interior wall slides forward.
+That opens a hidden, doorless confinement room.

-Outside the mill: a small shrine housing a statue of Kishimojin, the goddess of children’s protection.
-The statue holds fruit.
-No baby.
-Inside the mill’s second room: a square alcove exactly sized for a person to curl up in.
+Outside the mill stands a small shrine with a statue of Kishimojin, the goddess of children's protection.
+The statue holds fruit and no baby.
+The mill's second room holds a square alcove.
+It is exactly the size for a person to curl up in.

-When Uki uses the wheel to open the hidden room, she finds the rotting body of something she describes as a “female egret” missing the tip of one wing.
+Uki uses the wheel to open the hidden room.
+She finds a rotting body, and she describes it as a "female egret" missing the tip of one wing.

 She flees.
-Her written theory: the mill was a gothic execution chamber, built by a cult, used to crush sinners against the goddess’s image as the mechanical wall slowly advanced.
+Her written theory calls the mill a gothic execution chamber.
+A cult built it to crush sinners against the goddess's image as the mechanical wall advanced.

 Literary Analysis